ProfStick/12SDD_PseudoExe/README.md

-# Prof Stick's Mostly Good PseudoExe Project
+# Aurora 12SDD PseudoExe Language Project

 A project for Year 12 Software Design and Development which will allow students to explore:
 * Machine code and the CPU